-- Interactions: drive more interaction with the content (e.g. "Like")
+- Interactions: Get more post interactions (e.g. "Like")

-- Lead generation: win more leads (e.g. email addresses of people)
+- Lead generation: Gain more leads (e.g. email addresses of people)

-- Store traffic: increase in the number of visitors to the store
+- Store Traffic: Increase of the number of visitors in the store

 In our example, we decided to use the common campaign objective of generating more traffic.
 In other words, we wanted to get Facebook users to visit our website, landing page or blog via the ad.